Lecturer - Global Studies and Political Economy - ISSP - College of Letters & Science

 In addition to teaching responsibilities, general duties may include holding office hours, assigning grades, advising students, preparing course materials (e.g. syllabus), writing exams, interacting with students outside of class time via email and/or a course web site, and managing teaching assistants.

-PREFERRED QUALIFICATIONS: PhD in the fields of history, political science, economics, sociology, or geography.
+PhD in the fields of history, political science, economics, sociology, or geography.
 Academic experience with Political Economy, Global Studies, and/or interdisciplinary approaches to research or regional studies.
-A commitment to, and experience with undergraduate teaching preferred.
+A commitment to, and experience with, undergraduate teaching.
 Ability to communicate effectively and contribute to diversity and equal opportunity.

 SALARY: $56,381 minimum full-time annual salary base; actual salary commensurate with qualifications and experience.
 Positions may range from 33% to 100% time per academic term.

 UC Lecturers are academic appointees in an organized bargaining unit and are exclusively represented by American Federation of Teachers - Unit 18.

 The department is interested in candidates who will contribute to diversity and equal opportunity at UC Berkeley through their work.